CFLN-FM

 The stations received approval by the CRTC to convert to the FM band on June 16, 2009.
 On December 13, 2010, CFLN applied to add another FM transmitter at Northwest River to broadcast the programming of CFLN in Happy Valley-Goose Bay.
-The application to add a new FM transmitter which will operate at 95.9 FM received CRTC approval on February 7, 2011.
+The application to add a new FM transmitter which will operate on 95.9 MHz received CRTC approval on February 7, 2011.